 Western Philosophy for Kids: Justice, Faith, and Free Will

-This twelve-week course is designed for upper-elementary school students (grades three through six).
+This course is designed for upper-elementary school students (grades 3-6).
 The curriculum is a series of three illustrated chapter books about a group of preteen friends who embark on intellectual adventures.

 The first book, Xperiment, examines the nature of justice through Plato, Aristotle, Hobbes, Locke, and Rousseau.
 The second book, Finding Faith, concerns arguments for and against the existence of God, drawing on Augustine, Anselm, Aquinas, and Pascal.
 The third book, Will Power, explores Stoic versus Epicurean views of human freedom.

-Students will spend four weeks on each book, reading three or four chapters per week.
-They will write one essay at the end of each book, with feedback from the author of the series, Dr. Sharon Kaye.
-During the live class meetings, Dr. Kaye will explain the philosophical background for the assigned chapters and conduct a discussion of the content contained within them.
+Students will read each of the three books in succession and will write an essay at the end of each book, with feedback from the author of the series, who is also the course instructor.
+During the live class meetings, the instructor will explain the philosophical background for the assigned chapters and conduct a discussion of the content contained within them.
+The class will also hold a debate after completing each book.
+Finally, the students will create a philosophical magazine at the end of the course.

 Live Classes: Wednesdays, 6:00 p.m.
-Eastern Time, from September 16th to December 9th
+Eastern Time, from the week of August 16th to the week of December 13th

 Student Support: The instructor is available via email.